I didn’t take it seriously when my mother was first diagnosed with breast cancer in 2004.

 While I was on the Up Close and Personal Tour with Chris Brown, Sean Kingston and Soulja Boy in 2007, I would go to my grandmother’s house to see my mother.
-When I visited her on her birthday in December of that year, she was lying in the bed.
-She looked at me, but she didn’t say a word.
+When I visited her on her birthday in December of that year, she was in bed.
+She looked at me but didn’t say a word.
 She didn’t have the strength.
-I thought, “Wow.
-My mother is dying.”
+I thought, ‘Wow.
+My mother is dying.’
 That was the point where I found clarity.
 I knew she was going to pass on.

 Six days later, she did.